angarsky/diveintopython/learn/data_science/numpy.md

 ### Installing NumPy

 To begin using NumPy in your Python projects, the first step is **installing numpy**.
-NumPy can be installed using various package managers, but the most common and straightforward method is through pip, Python's package installer.
+NumPy can be installed using various package managers, but the most common and straightforward method is through `pip`, Python's package installer.
 Here's a step-by-step guide to **how to install `numpy` in python**:

 1. Open your command line or terminal.
 2. Type the following command and press Enter: